-Creating the perfect summer day for you and the kiddos isn’t an easy feat in the most normal of times – and these times are anything but normal.
-That’s why happyly has partnered with Free Fun in Austin to offer readers a bevy of curated activities for an active family day.
+Creating the perfect day for you and the kiddos isn’t an easy feat in the most normal of times – and these times are anything but normal.
+That’s why happyly has partnered with Austin.com to offer readers a bevy of curated activities for an active family day.
 It’s our mission to inspire fun and safe summer outings so you can spend less time planning and more time playing.

 Before we continue, we want to remind you that with the rise of COVID-19, it’s best to stay home.
 We encourage you to consider the safety of yourself and your neighbors.
 Our family fun day features will remain online as a reference that you can access when you are able to safely experience the highlighted locations.